jiayuzhou/CSE480/course_info/spring_2022.md

 the actual exam that will closely resemble it so that you know exactly what to expect.
 There will be no final exam.

+### Honors Option

+To earn an Honors experience in CSE 480, a student will be working on a customized database project.
+To initiate the process, the student should should come up with a database project, write up a description then send to the instructor for comments and approval.
+The description also had to include a schedule for completing the project.
+At the end of the semester (the final week), the student needed to provide a final report and do a demonstration of their project.
+The final report needs to include a database relationship diagram, a description of each of the tables, and a discussion of the challenges they faced while completing the project.

+A summary of deliverables:
+* Project description (introduction, schedule, references; discuss with and approve by instructor).
+* Final report (due final week, database relationship diagram, description of each of the tables, challenges faced).
+* Presentation/demonstration (schedule with instructor).

 ### The Spartan Code of Honor Academic Pledge

 > As a Spartan, I will strive to uphold values of the highest ethical standard.